-Below is an essay that I put together for Alex Nicholls’ Social Entrepreneurship course at Oxford’s Saïd Business School.
+Below is the second half of an essay that I put together for Alex Nicholls’ Social Entrepreneurship course at Oxford’s Saïd Business School.
 It is verbose, thanks to an academic word count target.
 The nut graf, as my friend Ben has taught me to call it, is that I believe that social enterprises (businesses that hope to have a positive social impact with their work) are best sorted and supported according to the impact they would like to have.
-Jump to Part II to skip the literature review. - Mark

 In the decades since Bill Drayton first coined the term social entrepreneurship in the 1980s, much ink has been spilled attempted to define—or argue against the definition of—a field that has attracted the attention of governments, philanthropists, and businesspeople.
 Most of these definitional attempts focus on the edges, using the contrast between social and “mainstream” businesses as a way to clarify what should be considered a social enterprise.
 This paper moves from such contrast-based efforts to define social entrepreneurship and more academically-focused frameworks, and toward a practical categorization of social enterprises starting from their relationship to their primary beneficiaries, which I call an enterprise’s impact focus.
 Such a categorization, rooted in the practical needs of social enterprises themselves, can help practitioners and academics of social enterprise move past questions of definition to considerations of how best to support enterprises themselves.

 The rationale for a practical categorization of social enterprises

 As interest in social enterprise and its sister field of impact investing has risen over the last ten years, the imperative has grown for practitioners to be able to effectively channel resources to enterprises.
 Building an ecosystem of support around social enterprises depends on that effectiveness, in a number of categories.
 Below we lay out six of those categories, referring to existing social enterprises whose needs differ widely enough to illustrate the necessity of practical categorization.